Shanmugavel29/EXNO2DS/README.md

 # EXNO2DS
-## Name: SHANMUGAVEL RM
-## Reg No: 212222230142
 # AIM:
       To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.